-Traditional death benefit settlement options such as lump sum, life income, fixed amount death benefits are available with whole life.
+Furthermore, traditional death benefit settlement options such as lump sum, life income, and fixed amount death benefits are available for whole life.

 Life insurance riders are available with many companies, including:

-Accidental Death Rider – Provides an additional death benefit should your death occur as the result of an accident.
+Accidental Death Rider – Provides an additional death benefit should your death occur due to an accident.

-Child Rider – Many policies allow you to add a small death benefit on your children for a low price.
+Child Rider – Many policies allow you to add a small death benefit for your children for a low price.

 You may exchange the rider for an individual policy at a later date.